 The Minister of Education announced that the government is looking to reopen the border to enable international students to return to New Zealand to continue with their studies.
 Plans and details are yet to come.
 International students would not be able to come to New Zealand in July and August as advised by the minister.

-Limited exceptions will be made to a small group of people who receive approval to travel to New Zealand, including
+Limited exceptions will be made to a small group of people who receive approval to travel to New Zealand, includes but not limited to

 - Partners, dependent children (aged 19 years or under) or legal guardians of New Zealand citizens or residents who do not hold a visa based on their relationship and either:

 - Australian citizens and permanent resident who normally live in New Zealand

 - Critical health workers